gregwhitaker/gradle-monorepo-buildsrc-example/README.md

 An example of building projects in a monorepo using [Gradle Composite Builds](https://docs.gradle.org/current/userguide/composite_builds.html) that share a common [buildSrc](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources).

 NOTE: After further investigation and attempts to make this work on a larger, more complex, project it appears that buildSrc on composite builds is not a fully supported feature at this time and YMMV with this approach.
-Based on Gradle docs it appears that official support for this functionality is in the works.
+The good news is that according to the Gradle docs it appears that official support for this functionality is in the works.

 ## Repository Structure
 The repository contains four projects each with their own Gradle configurations.